joannakl/cs102/projects/project2.markdown

 	If a method is called with `null` argument, it should throw an instance of `IllegalArgumentException` with an appropriate message.
-	If the `origin`'s name is equal (case insensitive match) to one of the already existing place of origin name, then this object should not be added to the list and the method should return `false`.
+	If the `origin`'s name is equal (case insensitive match) to one of the already existing place of origin names, then this object should not be added to the list and the method should return `false`.
 	If `origin` is added to the list, the method should return `true`.

 - The class should provide a method that retrieves a list of `Origin` objects based on the provided keyword.